tanzu-build/jenkins/README.md

 docker push <YOUR REGISTRY>/docker:dind-tanzu-build cd ..
 ```
 2. create a volume claim to cache layers bewteen runs.
-Edit k8s/pvc.yaml and change <YOUR STORAGE CLASS> with the name eof the storage class, then connect to your k8s cluster running Jenkins and craet ethe pvc:
+Edit k8s/pvc.yaml and change <YOUR STORAGE CLASS> with the name of the storage class, then connect to your k8s cluster running Jenkins and create the pvc:
  ```
 cd k8s
 kubectl apply -f pvc.yaml